bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Hooks.md

 ### The Manticore
 [Arturas-Gabrys](Arturas-Gabrys) knows there is a manticore broken free from a wizard tower NE of [Crosshaven](Crosshaven).
 [Argent-Hold](Argent-Hold) needs experts to track and deal with it.
 Grey and brown sell swords from [Session-1](Session-1) were travelling in that direction.

+### Ruins in the Lake
+[Arturas-Gabrys](Arturas-Gabrys) remembers hearing of ancient ruins rumors in Dorna.

+### The Tidal Boar
+An elemental boar has taken control of the waterway south of Tennens

 ## Complete
 For [Post-Calamity](Post-Calamity) a list of completed hooks